Miss Grand Cambodia 2022

 Miss Grand Cambodia 2022 was the eighth edition of the Miss Grand Cambodia beauty contest, held on 27 August 2022 at the Union of Youth Federations of Cambodia in Phnom Penh, Cambodia.
-Miss Grand Cambodia 2021 Pokimtheng Sothida crowned her successor, Saravody Pich Votey at the end of the event.
+Miss Grand Cambodia 2021 Pokimtheng Sothida crowned her successor, Pich Votey Saravody, at the end of the event.

-Delegates from twenty-five provinces and three cities of Cambodia, as well as Cambodian communities in seven countries, competed for the title, of which, the representative of Preah Sihanouk province, Saravady Pich Votey, was announced the winner, and will represent the country at Miss Grand International 2022.
+Delegates from twenty-five provinces and three cities of Cambodia, as well as Cambodian communities in seven countries, competed for the title, of which, the representative of Preah Sihanouk province, Saravady Pich Votey, was announced the winner, and represented the country at Miss Grand International 2022.

 Background

 Location and date

-The eighth edition of the Miss Grand Cambodia beauty contest was scheduled to be held on 27 August 2022.
-The press conference of the contest will be conducted in Phnom Penh.
+The eighth edition of the Miss Grand Cambodia beauty contest was scheduled to be held on 27 August 2022, with the press conference of the contest held in Phnom Penh.

 Selection of participants

-Applications for Miss Grand Cambodia started on 7 May and applications ended on 15 July.
-The official press presentation for Miss Grand Cambodia 2022 will be held on 25 July 2022.
+Applications for Miss Grand Cambodia were accepted from 7 May to 15 July.
+The official press presentation for Miss Grand Cambodia 2022 was held on 25 July 2022.
 Miss Grand Cambodia this year for the first time, is officially allowing international countries to participate with debuting countries Canada, New Zealand, Thailand and Vietnam to participate whereas Australia, France and United States to return from the 2020 edition of Miss Grand Cambodia.